AdaCompNUS/cs6244_motionplanning/README.md

 # Troubleshooting

 1. Please do not use Anaconda python environment.
 ROS is not very compatible with Anaconda.
-Otherwise you might encounter with weird bugs.
+Otherwise you might meet weird bugs.
 2. If you met numpy errors when running `roslaunch autocar data1.launch`, please upgrade your numpy version by
 ```
 sudo apt install python-pip